 For medical questions, we encourage you to review our information with your doctor.

-Here are some tips on what costs you might be able to expect and some ideas on how to plan for, ask about, and discuss treatment costs with your health care team.
+Here are some tips on finding out what costs you might expect and ideas on how to plan for, ask about, and discuss treatment costs with your health care team.

-Learn as much as you can about cancer and your cancer treatment before it starts.
+Try to learn as much as you can about your cancer treatment before it starts.
 Remember that each person's experience and treatment is different.
-So, learning and asking questions will help you know what to expect for your situation.
+Asking questions will help you learn what you might expect.
 It can also help you plan for and deal with the costs related to your care.

 Talk with your health care team.
 They’ll usually know who can help you find answers to your questions, including questions about the costs of your treatment.
 You might also want to ask if there is someone in the office, clinic or hospital who can help answer your questions about costs and insurance.

 Out-of-pocket costs are those you have to pay, such as your deductible, co-payments and co-insurance.
 Most insurance plans have a max that you will pay for the year.
 This is called a “max out of pocket”.
 Your max out-of-pocket may be high which can make it hard for you to pay for other things you need.
-You’ll want to be sure that your health insurance company pays or reimburses the bulk of your medical expenses.
-This means you’ll need to
+You’ll want to be sure that your health insurance plan pays a large part of your medical expenses.
+This means you’ll need to:

-If any of your treatments might be done by out-of-network doctors or providers, find out about those costs from your insurance company too.
+If any of your treatments might be done by out-of-network doctors or providers, find out about those costs from your insurance company.
 Even when you know the terms of your policy, getting payments can mean re-submitting claims, appealing denials, and much more.

 Patient Access Network Foundation (PANF)